 National Park Breeding Center and Charles Darwin Research Station

 Located in Puerto Ayora, you can explore the Galapagos National Parks visitors trail and view the breeding center and Giant Tortoise pens.
 Where you will witness the various stages of development of these world-renowned, indigenous tortoises that outlive humans.
 While enjoying a close encounter with these impressive animals you will learn all about their fascinating life.
+Visit unsecuredloans 4u for more details.
 You may also learn about Lonesome George, the last known Pinta Tortoise.